-What’s not to love about this Instant Pot vegan wild rice soup?
-It’s made with mushrooms and vegan sausage, and has a delicious tarragon-infused clear broth.
+What’s not to love about this Instant Pot vegan mushroom wild rice soup?
+It’s made with mushrooms and vegan sausage, and has a delicious tarragon-infused broth.
 This is one of those plant based Instant Pot recipes that my family thoroughly enjoys – and I’m sure yours will too!

 This vegan soup recipe is dairy free, meat free, nut free, gluten free if made with gluten free vegan sausage.

 Note: As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my blog, I may receive a small commission, at no extra cost to you.
 Thank you!

 I’ve been making this vegan wild rice soup for years.
 Recently I adapted it for the Instant Pot, and knew that I had to share it here on the blog.

 Most people are familiar with the traditional creamy version of the wild rice mushroom soup.
 However, I’ve always been a fan of clear broth soups.

 That’s why I decided to try making my wild rice and mushroom soup without adding cream or blending some of the ingredients.
 I also added white beans, red lentils, potatoes, and vegan sausage.